ChrstphrHll/npc_gen/students/Santaegus Etter.md

 ---
 ### Description
 - 2nd year Firbolg Bard in Treskal
-- wavy auburn hair that's parted to the left, Blue eyes, and Pale Brown skin
+- long wavy lighter blonde hair that's plain, Blue eyes, and Pale Brown skin
 - Is Emotionally stable and Contradictory, and has Courage as their ideal

 ### Organizations